Snowflake-Labs/sfguide-vault-snowflakepasswords/README.md

 If we break down this command, the important pieces are:
 * `database/roles/xvi` - names the role we are creating.
 Note that the `xvi` role was named when we created the `va_demo07` Snowflake Account definition.
 If the role was not allowed then, this write would fail because the role would not be authorized.
 If you want to name this role something else or need to authorize other roles in the future, run `vault write database/config/va_demo07 allowed_roles="xvi,astonishing,mercs"` and write allowed roles as needed.
 * `creation_statements="create user {{name}} LOGIN_NAME='{{name}}'...` - creates a Snowflake user every time it's called.
 To do that it needs instructions for creating a Snowflake user.
 This allows you to define the SQL used in that process, which means you can use this to alter the user creation process for each distinct role as you need.
 PLEASE NOTE: These steps recommend using the Snowflake `USERADMIN` role for authorization.
 If you add SQL that exceeds what the role can do, the operation will fail.
+All the SQL commands used here are listed below.
+* `default_ttl=1h max_ttl=2h` - sets the default and max lease lifetimes for any user created using this role.

 For easier readability all the SQL is listed here:
   * `create user {{name}} LOGIN_NAME='{{name}}' FIRST_NAME = "VAULT" LAST_NAME = "CREATED";` - everything that appears in `{{this}}` format is replaced by the runtime values in the code.